Max Landis: Sexual assault allegations

-In December 2017, Landis was accused of sexual assault by former co-worker Anna Akana.
-MAD Magazine editor Allie Goertz had commented several weeks earlier that "I can't imagine who is more scared in a post-Weinstein world than a famous director's son," and various entertainment-industry figures commented in response about this person's bad reputation without naming him.
+In December 2017, actress Anna Akana, a former collaborator, publicly accused Landis of sexually abusing and assaulting women.
+Various entertainment-industry figures also made accusatory comments toward Landis without naming him.
 Following Akana's statement, other industry figures confirmed Landis' reputation by name.
 Anti-harassment activist Zoë Quinn posted about him, alleging that his abuse of women was an "open secret" in Hollywood, and that Quinn had been withholding the story because "him & his dad are powerful figures".

-In June 2019, Landis' former girlfriend Whitney Moore posted on Twitter about him, referring to "horrific, inhumane things he did to me", and The Daily Beast published accusations from eight women about emotional and sexual abuse by him, one describing him as "a serial rapist, gaslighter, physical and psychological abuser".
-In a Twitter post expressing support for Landis' accusers, Chronicle director Josh Trank said that he had banned the writer from the set during filming.
+The Daily Beast published accusations from eight women about emotional and sexual abuse by him, one describing him as "a serial rapist, gaslighter, physical and psychological abuser".
 Landis' management company Writ Large and his manager Britton Rizzio stated that they had dropped him "as soon as they heard about" the Daily Beast story.
 After the news broke, MGM shelved production of Deeper, a film script by Landis the studio had previously won in a bidding war.

-In August 2021, Landis published an essay titled "Why I Never Responded To My Public Shaming," in which he referred to the sexual assault accusations against him as "a somewhat corrupt enterprise," and rejected a comparison to comedian Bill Cosby and producer Harvey Weinstein on the grounds that he was "not a real celebrity," while conceding "some of what's been said about me is true."
+In August 2021, Landis published an essay titled "Why I Never Responded To My Public Shaming," in which he referred to the way he was shamed in public as a result of the accusations as a somewhat corrupt enterprise, arguing that the culture that was attempting to shame him “wasn’t about accountability at all.
+It was about spite".
+While denying some of the claims in the media about him, he acknowledged, “I was a messy and damaged, selfish person who caused chaos and harm,” while also conceding "some of what's been said about me is true."
 He also discussed the therapy he sought following the accusations, and the public reaction to the fatal helicopter accident that occurred in 1982 on the set of his father's film Twilight Zone: The Movie.